21 February 2018 / RightHear / Mollie Cole, Community & Content Manager

 Being outside is an amazing way to recharge as well as get some exercise.
 Whether it’s a family trip to the park or a walk to the grocery store instead of the park, any time you can spend active & outdoors is a great way to stay fit.
 If you’re up for more of a challenge, check out http://www.naturefortheblind.com.
 It’s an international director of accessible trails that include Braille signage and other physical, tactile aids that allow hikers who are blind to visually impaired to enjoy time in nature independently.
+If you do want to do some more rigorous exercise, make sure you wear appropriate clothing so you’re comfortable whilst exercising and don’t hurt yourself.
+If you need an idea of what clothing is suitable, whether it be tops, shorts or even footwear, view them here.
 In addition, the site has a directory of sports and recreation facilities that are accessible or specifically geared towards people who are blind/visually impaired.

 2. Try a new sport!

 Either through the listings above, a quick Google search, or a pick-up game with family or friends, try to get into a routine of being active by playing a sport.
 Consider practicing once a week and playing a game once a week for a double-whammy of exercise and fun.
 If you’re not into team sports, try running or another individual sport.
 For ideas and inspiration, listen to The Blind Sport Podcast.
 It’s chock-full of interviews, practical advice, and creative ideas for staying active.
 You can find it here: http://www.theblindsportpodcast.com/.